 * Citizenship (including democracy)

 *In Year 6, the children explore an area called Identify.

-Sensitive topics, for instance; safeguarding, peer on peer abuse, bullying, and drugs and alcohol safety are taught within the key areas and are revisited when appropriate.
+Sensitive topics, for instance; safeguarding, peer on peer/ child-on-child abuse, bullying, and drugs and alcohol safety are taught within the key areas and are revisited when appropriate.